 On the northeast corner of West 104th Street, the Broadway View Hotel was built in the 1920s, replacing the Metropolitan Tabernacle that had been located there.
 Lost in foreclosure in 1933, the hotel became the Regent, and a Riker’s took the corner store in 1947.
-This chain of what we would call a coffee shop today had locations all around Manhattan, and even had it’s own dishes, as pictured.
-One in Greenwich Village has been identified as the place Edward Hopper portrayed to make his famous painting “Nighthawks,” which has come to represent the loneliness of the large city.
+This chain of what we would call a coffee shop today had locations all around Manhattan, and even had its own dishes, as pictured.
+One in Greenwich Village has been identified as the place Edward Hopper chose to make his famous painting “Nighthawks,” a work of art that has come to represent the loneliness of the large city.

 Our neighborhood Riker’s is best known for hiring ceramicist Michael Spivak to design swirling mosaic abstract murals for its corner columns, an artwork that has (miraculously!) partially lasted to today.
 The scaffolding currently around the building makes a good photo harder to take today, but here is a portion of the artwork.

 Our neighborhood Schrafft’s was located on the ground floor of the apartment building stretching from 107th to 108th Streets on the east side of Broadway, today the space occupied by the Garden of Eden.
 There was another one at Broadway and 82nd Street, where Barnes and Noble is now located.
-Schrafft’s began as a candy shop owned by a Bostonian, William G. Schrafft, with a chain owned by Frank Shattuck.
-Shattuck’s sister suggested providing light lunches “for ladies” and the idea took off, particularly in New York’s shopping districts where there were many lunching (and working) women who wanted a place to eat where they would be comfortable.
+Schrafft’s began as a candy shop owned by a Bostonian, William G. Schrafft.
+Frank Shattuck owned a chain of the stores, and it was his sister who suggested providing light lunches for “ladies” and the idea took off, particularly in New York’s shopping districts where there were many lunching (and working) women who wanted a place to eat where they would be comfortable.
 The shops were a “retreat” from the bustle of the city, and served predictable comfort food, like creamed chicken and lobster Newburg, but also offered banana splits and ice cream sundaes, as the “special treat” that dining out could provide, and a place to bring a deserving child.
-All of them had candy counters ready to provide a box of chocolates for later.
+All of them had candy counters ready to provide a take-home box of chocolates.
 They became cultural icons, with The New Yorker providing regular comical snippets “overheard at Schrafft’s.”
 Even W. H. Auden composed a poem in 1947 “In Schrafft’s.”